alexandrestein/gotinydb/README.md

 * [Badger](https://github.com/dgraph-io/badger) - Is the main storage engine
 * [Bolt](https://github.com/boltdb/bolt) - Is the index engine
-* [Btree](https://github.com/google/btree) - Is the in memory tree used to save sub queries elements
+* [Btree](https://github.com/google/btree) - Is the in memory list used to save sub queries elements.
 * [Structs](https://github.com/fatih/structs) - Used to cut objects in part for indexing

-## Todo before
+## Road Map

-### v1.0.0

-* Support Float indexing
-* Add some tests with sample building, make a data set and test directly from it

 ### v1.1.0

 * Make some benchmark
+* Support float if asked
 * Full text search with [Bleve](http://www.blevesearch.com/)

 ## Contributing